-

 Orthodoxy on the Line

-Regular price $50.00 Save $-50.00Working-class immigration, religion, and labor history in the United States
+Regular price $50.00 Save $-50.00An Immigration and labor history of the Russian Orthodox Church in the US

 At the turn of the twentieth century, thousands of immigrants from the borderlands of the Russian and Austro-Hungarian Empires built a transnational church in North America.
 The community that church leaders called American Orthodox Rus’ was created by and for working people, and transformed believers’ identities as Eastern European migrants, as Orthodox Christians, and as American workers.